Chalarangelo/30-seconds-of-code/blog_posts/technical-debt.md

 expertise: intermediate
 author: chalarangelo
 cover: blog_images/new-york.jpg
-excerpt: Leanr what technical debt is, its causes and symptoms, and how to deal with it.
+excerpt: Learn what technical debt is, its causes and symptoms, and how to deal with it.
 firstSeen: 2022-10-09T05:00:00-04:00
 ---